 Stretching from the west side of Exeter, to Dartmoor in the north and the Atlantic Ocean to the south, Teignbridge comprises several towns and villages including Dawlish, Newton Abbot and Teignmouth.
 One of South Devon’s liveliest family seaside resorts, Dawlish Warren is home to a 500 acre nature reserve, vast sand dunes and a long sandy beach.
 A historic market town, Newton Abbot is close to Dartmoor National Park.
 Teignbridge is best known for its beautiful section of railway between Exeter and Newton Abbot.
 Running along the Exe estuary to the seafront at Teignmouth, this train ride offers a wonderfully scenic day trip.

 Looking for the perfect accommodation in Devon?
 Plum Guide's team of meticulous home critics have checked everything to make sure its holiday rental homes are up to your high standards – from the location right down to the art on the walls.
-This means that Plum Guide only lists the very best rental homes, so your expectations are met with every trip.
+This means that Plum Guide only lists the very best rental homes from this cosy cottage to a grand country manor, so your expectations are met with every trip.